03 — Effects and interceptors¶

 Context plumbing¶

 The interceptor context — the ctx — is the value threaded through the chain.
 It carries :coeffects (everything available to the handler before it runs), :effects (everything the handler produced), and the queue / stack of remaining interceptors.
-Most app code never reaches into ctx directly; the four accessors below are for the rare interceptor body that does.
+Most app code never reaches into ctx directly.
+The rare interceptor body that does works the context map with ordinary Clojure: read coeffects with (get-in ctx [:coeffects k]), read effects with (get-in ctx [:effects k]), and write either slot with assoc-in before returning the updated ctx.

 Override surfaces¶